radian-software/straight.el/README.md

 variable `straight-disable-autoloads` to effect this change on all recipes which do not explicitly specify a `:no-autoloads` attribute.

+By specifying a non-nil value for the `:no-byte-compile` attribute in a package's recipe, you may inhibit byte-compilation.
+See [this issue][byte-compilation-issue] for discussion of why this might be useful.
+You can also customize the variable `straight-disable-byte-compilation` to effect this change on all recipes which do not explicitly specify a `:no-byte-compile` attribute.

 Usually, `straight.el` uses symbolic links ("symlinks") to make package files available from the build directory.
 This happens when `straight-use-symlinks` is non-nil, the default.
 On Microsoft Windows,